mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 NAT as a process isn't needed for IPv6 because all addresses are public.
 Egress-only gateways provide this outgoing-only access that NAT gateways provide, without the incompatible elements of functionality.

 Architecturally, they're otherwise the same as an IGW.

+### VPC Flow Logs

+VPC Flow Logs allows you to capture metadata about the traffic flowing in and out of networking interfaces within a VPC.
+Flow logs can be placed on a specific network interface, a subnet, or an entire VPC and will capture metadata fro mthe capture poit and anything within it.
+Flow logs aren't real-time and don't capture the actual traffic - only metadata on the traffic.

+Flow logs capture: account-id, interface-id, srcaddr, dstaddr, srcport, dstport, protocol, packets, tytes, start, end, ation, and log-status.

+Flow logs don't capture some traffic, including Amazon DNS server, windowns license activation, DHCP traffic ,and VPC router It can be enabled on a VPC, subnet, or ENI level and monitor traffic metadata for any included interfaces.
+Flow logs monitor:

 ## VPC VPN and Direct Connect